 My Grandad passed away when I was 8 this was my first real encounter with death.
 I did not react to the news immediately though.
 It was a couple of weeks later on the day of his funeral when everything finally hit me.
-The moment I saw his casket pulling up the hearse to my estate I completely lost the plot.
-I was young and I didn’t really understand it all, but since then I have encountered 5 more close deaths 3 out of that 5, unfortunately, were murders.
+The moment I saw his casket pulling up in the hearse pulling up to my estate I completely lost the plot.
+I was young and I didn’t really understand it all, but I certainly felt it.
+Since then I have encountered 5 more close deaths 3 out of that 5, unfortunately were murders.

 The only thing that is promised to us in this life-time is death.

 One can not cheat it nor can one escape

 because truth be told when it is your time, it is your time.